Karimi-Lab/inucs/README.md

 ***Example 3:*** In Example 2, we assumed that each step in the binary search based algorithm would take one millisecond, and for one billion interaction pairs, that algorithm could take about 9 million seconds or about *3.5 months* to complete.
 Now, assume  that the sorting based algorithm takes the same number of steps, but through use of hardware-supported vectorization, each step is performed 100 times faster.
 That means, instead of 9 million seconds, the sorting based algorithm will take 90,000 seconds or 25 hours.
 That is, vectorization has helped to reduce the total time needed from about *3.5 months* to about *1 day*.

+#### Parallelization

+The performance of `inucs`  has been greatly improved using parallelization, where the algorithm breaks down, for example, the large interaction pairs input files, and process the chunks in separate hardware cores simultaneously.
+This means the performance of `inucs` can greatly utilize the power of stronger servers with higher number of cores and RAM.

 #### Future Efficiency Improvements:

 We are planning for the next version of `inucs` continue to improve the efficiency through different means such as:

 - Reduce the size of the tables that need to be sorted, by *reusing* parts of the tables are that already sorted, which can be *linearly* merged together.
-- Add support for parallelism for higher utilization of modern multicore CPUs.
+- Further improve the support for parallelism for higher utilization of modern multicore CPUs.
-- Make use of lower level libraries such as Cython to improve efficiency of key areas in the algorithm which are most consuming.
+- Make use of lower level libraries such as Cython to improve efficiency of key areas in the algorithm which are most time consuming.
-- Improve the efficiency of the algorithms that break down the large interaction pairs input files to achieve scalability (see next subsection below).

 ### 3.5 Scalability
 We have put a large effort to make `inucs` scalable as much as possible.
 In its correct state, `inucs` can handle large amounts of input data without requiring exceeding computational resources.
-For example, `inucs` can process more than 3.2 billion human chromosome interactions (over 261 GB file size), while running a regular PC as long as it has 40 GB of RAM or more.
-(It took about 16 hours to complete in our testing.)
+For example, in our testing, `inucs` could process more than 3.2 billion human chromosome interactions (over 261 GB file size), while running a MacBook Pro laptop with 64 GB of RAM in 3 hours.
+(Please see below for more information.)

 Scalability in `inucs` is achieved primarily by breaking down the data into smaller pieces in different stages of running the program.
 Therefore, at any given time, there is only some manageable chunk of data in memory, and the intermediary results are constantly written on storage space and read back in as needed.